-Bachelor of Arts Completion Program in Health Sciences
+Bachelor of Arts Completion Program in Public Health

-Qualified students in the BA Health Sciences program can apply graduate-level units toward both a bachelor’s and a master’s degree either in Sport Psychology, Health Education, or Business Administration (MBA).
+Qualified students in the BA Public Health program can apply graduate-level units toward both a bachelor’s and a master’s degree either in Sport Psychology, Health Education, or Business Administration (MBA).

 Program Learning Outcomes